+Liquidity risk refers to the potential inability of the Group to meet its financial obligations when they fall due, under normal or abnormal/stressed operating conditions.
 Liquidity risk is monitored by regularly forecasting cash flows and matching the maturity profiles of financial assets and liabilities.
-The Group's approach to managing liquidity is to ensure that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stress conditions, without incurring unacceptable losses or risking damage to the Group's reputation.
-The Group manages this risk by maintaining sufficient cash, the availability of funding through an adequate amount of committed credit facilities and the spreading of debt maturities.
-In addition, covenant levels are monitored and reported to the Board, banks and the trustee.
+The Group's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due and support its capital programme, under both normal and stress conditions, without incurring unacceptable losses or risking damage to the Group's reputation.
+The Group manages this risk by maintaining sufficient cash, the availability of funding through an adequate amount of undrawn bank facilities, the spreading of debt maturities and its credit standing in capital markets.
+As at 31 March 2018, WIAL has a BBB+/Stable/A-2 credit rating from S&P Global Ratings (31 March 2017; BBB+/Stable/A-2)